transistorsoft/capacitor-background-geolocation/README.md

 - When the device is detected be **stationary**, the plugin will automatically turn off location-services to conserve energy.

-Also available for [Flutter](https://github.com/transistorsoft/flutter_background_geolocation), [Cordova](https://github.com/transistorsoft/cordova-background-geolocation-lt), [NativeScript](https://github.com/transistorsoft/nativescript-background-geolocation-lt) and pure native apps.
+Also available for [Flutter](https://github.com/transistorsoft/flutter_background_geolocation), [Cordova](https://github.com/transistorsoft/cordova-background-geolocation-lt), and [React Native](https://github.com/transistorsoft/capacitor-background-geolocation).

 ----------------------------------------------------------------------------